Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Theoretical Framework and Numerical Methods

 \section{Theoretical Framework and Numerical Methods}

-We consider a dilute Bose–Einstein condensate of $^{87}$Rb atoms trapped in a one-dimensional potential $V(x,t)$ with strong transverse confinement, effectively freezing the dynamics in the transverse directions.
-The dynamics are described within the mean-field approximation by the time-dependent one-dimensional Gross–Pitaevskii equation \cite{Pethick2008}
+We consider a dilute Bose–Einstein condensate of $^{87}$Rb atoms trapped in a one-dimensional potential $V(x,t)$ with strong transverse confinement, practically achieved using tightly focused optical dipole traps \cite{GRIMM2000}.
+In our simulations, the transverse trapping frequency $\omega_\perp = 2\pi \times 485.4$\,Hz is much larger than the longitudinal frequency $\omega_x = 2\pi \times 1.37$\,Hz, yielding an aspect ratio $\omega_\perp / \omega_x \simeq 350$.
+Under these conditions, the transverse degrees of freedom remain frozen in their ground state, and the dynamics can be accurately described within the mean-field approximation by the effective one-dimensional Gross–Pitaevskii equation \cite{Olshanii1998, Salasnich2002, Pethick2008}.

 where $m$ is the atomic mass.
-The effective one-dimensional interaction strength, $g_\mathrm{1D} = 2\hbar^2 a_s / (m a_\perp^2)$, arises from dimensional reduction under tight transverse confinement \cite{Olshanii1998, Salasnich2002}, where $a_\perp = [\hbar/(m \omega_\perp)]^{1/2}$ is the transverse harmonic oscillator length and $a_s$ is the $s$-wave scattering length.
-The GPE\;\eqref{eq:GPE} is numerically solved using a Fourier pseudospectral method for spatial discretization \cite{Kosloff1983}, while time evolution is performed using a second-order split-operator scheme \cite{Feit1983}.
+The effective one-dimensional interaction strength, $g_\mathrm{1D} = 2\hbar^2 a_s / (m a_\perp^2)$, arises from dimensional reduction under tight transverse confinement, where $a_\perp = [\hbar/(m \omega_\perp)]^{1/2}$ is the transverse harmonic oscillator length and $a_s$ is the $s$-wave scattering length.
+The GPE\;\eqref{eq:GPE} is numerically solved using a Fourier pseudo-spectral method for spatial discretization \cite{Kosloff1983}, in which the wave function is represented on a uniform grid and spatial derivatives are computed via fast Fourier transforms, ensuring high accuracy for smooth solutions.
+Time evolution is performed using a second-order split-operator scheme \cite{Feit1983}, where the kinetic and potential contributions to the Hamiltonian are applied sequentially in momentum and position space, respectively, with the time step symmetrically split to maintain second-order accuracy.
+These are standard techniques widely used in computational quantum dynamics.
 Simulations typically employ spatial grids of up to $N_\text{grid}=2^{18}$ points with a grid spacing $\Delta x = 3.5$\,nm.
 The time step $\Delta t = 100$\,ns is chosen to accurately resolve dynamics at sub-microsecond timescales.
 The initial wavefunction $\varphi(x,t=0)$ corresponds to the condensate in a cigar-shape, quasi-one-dimensional harmonic trap and is obtained via imaginary time propagation \cite{Chiofalo2000, Bao2004}.